 - Create a more safe and walkable area at the existing Tahoe City “wye”

 - Construct new paved shared-use paths for pedestrians and cyclists

 - Add complete street enhancements to the portion of old 89/West Lake Blvd. that will become a local road

 - Encourage economic development and revitalizing the community

-Construction of a roundabout at the Tahoe City “wye” intersection, the rebuild of Fanny Bridge, and the creation of a Complete Street* on West Lake Blvd. between Fanny Bridge and the Tahoe City Transit Center is currently scheduled to begin spring 2021.
+Construction of a roundabout at the Tahoe City “wye” intersection, the rebuild of Fanny Bridge, and the creation of a Complete Street* on West Lake Blvd. between Fanny Bridge and the Tahoe City Transit Center is currently scheduled to begin spring 2023 through 2025.